roaked/roaked.github.io/content/docs/lectures/bayesian-machine-learning/bayes.md

 {{< hint important >}}
-Laplace approximations reveal that Bayesian inference prioritizes capturing the geometry of the likelihood function around its peak (mode), rather than solely focusing on the prior distribution.
-In this context, uncertainty is better understood as encompassing the multitude of potential solutions simultaneously, rather than fixating on a single point estimate.
+- Laplace approximations reveal that Bayesian inference prioritizes capturing the geometry of the likelihood function around its peak (mode), rather than solely focusing on the prior distribution

+- Uncertainty is better understood as encompassing the multitude of potential solutions simultaneously, rather than fixating on a single point estimate.
 It's about monitoring the breadth of plausible solutions.
-This means it is about observing the volume of possibilities rather than pinpointing individual points
+This means observing the volume of possibilities rather than pinpointing individual points
 {{< /hint >}}

+### **Gaussians**

+- Gaussian inference is linear algebra at its core

+    - products of Gaussians are Gaussians
+    - linear maps of Gaussians variables are Gaussian variables
+    - marginals of Gaussians are Gaussians
+    - linear conditionals of Gaussians are Gaussians

+- if Gaussian prior over a random variable and observations are linearly related, then all conditionals, joints and marginals are Gaussian with means and covariances computable by linear algebra expressions